 - Minerals: Calcium and Phosphorus among many others.
 Calcium and Phosphorus are not only abundant; they are in good balance to what the body needs.
 The bones are a living tissue (Raw bones that is) and contain all the minerals that are so important to grow… healthy bones.
-A healthy bone eating plenty of bones will probably need no mineral supplements what so ever.
-No artificial calcium measures to the effect of digesting bones.
+A healthy dog eating plenty of bones will probably need no mineral supplements whatsoever.
+No artificial calcium can measures the effect of digesting bones.
 This is especially crucial for puppies and lactating moms.

 - Protein: Not only is there plenty of protein, it is of high quality (unlike the protein 'extracted' from bones).
 This protein contains all the essential amino acids (other then one which is abundant in meat) needed.
 As far as amino acids, again, a diet of RMB will provide everything the pet needs.

-- Fat Soluble Vitamins: Raw bone's fat contains deposits of Vitamins A, D and E. (The do vanish when the fat breaks down when cooked)
+- Fat Soluble Vitamins: Raw bone's fat contains deposits of Vitamins A, D and E. (They vanish when the fat breaks down when cooked)

-- Marrow: The marrow has plenty of nutrients vital to the production of blood, mainly copper and iron
+- Marrow: The marrow has plenty of nutrients, mainly copper and iron, vital to the production of blood.

-- Energy: Fat and protein make a significant part of the bones, and therefore provide lots of energy (something to watch for in overweight dogs.
+- Energy: Fat and protein make up a significant part of the bones, and therefore provide lots of energy (something to watch for in overweight dogs).

 There are different (and contradicting) views regarding which bones to use.
 Generally it is agreed though that the raw bones will more easily be chewed, but are not likely to splinter as much as cooked bones.
 Since we ARE talking about recreational bones and most dogs are likely to actually chew the soft tissue around it (and maybe nibble on the tips), it is up to every pet owner to determine what is right for him.